ce4os/ce4os/README.md

 ## Hi there!
-My name is Zephyros
+My name is Christian

-### I am currently working on:
+###  About me and Computers

-- Linux from scratch - Create my very own linux system
+The feeling of awe and wonder when opened and used a Terminal for the first time never really left.
-- Python - learning and mastering
+Basically, computers are magical swords and I intend to be able to wield it the best I can.
-- C - learning and mastering
+I love solving programming/coding challenges.
+The feeling when something clicks and the code does exactly what I want it to do.

-- Beating every game on [overthewire.org](https://overthewire.org/wargames/)
+That is why I am currently doing a Python Backend course at DCI.

-### Stuff I enjoy except for computers
+### Stuff I enjoy except for Computers

-- Climbing
+There is a real world out there thats is also vast and amazing.
-- WingChung Kung Fu
+I love playing guitar.
+For myself and with others.
-- Books and poems
+Climbing and WingChun Kung Fu give me balance and inner peace.
-- Playing Guitar
+Books and poems are a source of beauty and inspiration for me.